LambdaCalculus37/superdatamosh/README.md

 **USAGE**

 In order to run these scripts, you'll need the aviglitch Rubygem installed.
-You can download a fork from my GitHub [here](https://github.com/LambdaCalculus37/aviglitch), then run:
+You can download a fork from my GitHub [here](https://github.com/LambdaCalculus37/aviglitch) and compile it by running in its directory:

 > gem install aviglitch